prog4biol/pfb2019/README.md

 >>> genes['gene2']['nt_comp']
 {'C': 1, 'G': 1, 'A': 3, 'T': 1}
 ```
-> Here we store a gene name as the outter most key, with a second level of keys for qualities of the gene, like sequence, length, nucleotide composition.
-We can retrieve a quality by using the gene name and quality in conjuction.
+> Here we store a gene name as the outermost key, with a second level of keys for qualities of the gene, like sequence, length, nucleotide composition.
+We can retrieve a quality by using the gene name and quality in conjunction.